jessepav/libgdx-wiki-old/Managing-your-assets.md

 ```

 ### Resuming with a Loading Screen ###
-On Android your app can be paused and resumed.
+On Android, your app can be paused and resumed.
 Managed OpenGL resources like Textures need to be reloaded in that case, which can take a bit of time.
 If you want to display a loading screen on resume, you can do the following after you created your AssetManager.

 ```java
 Texture.setAssetManager(manager);